 Preheat your oven to 180C/160C Fan.
-Slice the bread or rolls roughly into medium sized pieces.
+Slice the bread roughly into medium sized pieces.

 Spread each slice with a thin layer of marmalade.
 If they’re slices, make sure the edge is facing downwards and stack them in the dish until the bottom of your tray is covered.
 If you see any gaps, tear leftover pieces of bread and squash them in to fill them.

-Mix together the milk, sugar, eggs, cream, vanilla and Baileys into a jug until well combined then pour over the bread.
-With clean hands push down the bread into the creamy mixture so that all the bread is soaked.
+With clean hands push the bread down into the creamy mixture until all the bread is soaked.

-Sprinkle over the golden granulated sugar, then place in the oven for 40 minutes until puffed up and golden brown on top.
+Sprinkle golden granulated sugar over, then place in the oven for 40 minutes until the bread’s puffed up and the top has turned toasty and golden brown.

-Leave to cool for at least 10 minutes before slicing into squares
+Leave to cool for at least 10 minutes, then slicing into squares and enjoy